 Videos Of My Students’ “Ideal Neighborhoods”

 Trulia has created an impressive interactive crime map showing neighborhoods in different cities around the United States.
 Unfortunately, Sacramento isn’t one of the cities included in their list yet.
 It could be helpful to this activity — if and when they add our city.
 You can read more about the tool at Read Write Web.
 (NOTE: They have dramatically expanded the information they share (flooding and earthquake hazards, schools, etc.) and the number of neighborhoods they cover.
 In fact, it seems they do it for just about everywhere in the U.S., but perhaps I’m overstating it.)
+Well, they seem to have even added more info to it.

 “Google Maps Streetview Player” Is Just What I’ve Been Looking For!
+Here’s a similar too: Map Channels lets you create animated driving directions of Google Street View that you can embed.

 Rich Blocks, Poor Blocks is a simple tool that lets you determine them median income for every census tract in the United States just by typing in an address.